 Like in Europe, US recipients must prove their identity with an ID document containing a picture.
 The same list of documents goes here: passport, ID card, and driving license.

 On top of that, one of the most important documents and sources of identification in the US is the Social Security Card.
-This document is also required among the KYC documents asked from the recipient.
+This document is also required among the KYC documents asked for by the recipient.

 There are three layers of KYC requirements in the US: